cl-docker-images/slime-docker/README.md

 This package defaults to using [`daewok/lisp-devel:latest`](https://hub.docker.com/r/daewok/lisp-devel/) as the Docker image.
-It contains SBCL, ABCL, CCL, and ECL along with Quicklisp and the external libraries necessary to compile most of th epackages in Quicklisp.
+It contains SBCL, ABCL, CCL, and ECL along with Quicklisp and the external libraries necessary to compile most of the packages in Quicklisp.

 ## Why not use SLIME directly? ##